 - The cage is designed to be inserted 34cm directly into the ground

-- Ground plates are available to add stability on softer ground
+- Ground plates are included to add stability

 - Self assembly – minimum of 2 people recommended

 - Made in the UK

 - Supplied with quality woven flexible bird proof 19mm roof net

 - Made from black polyethylene which is less visible than other colours